Book Tour

 Another place that I particularly enjoyed visiting is the tiny village of Tabuaço, where you can find the most complete watch in the world – I kid you not, it is a massive watch that occupies three large wardrobes, all made by hand by a wonderful local artisan.

-Do some physical activities
+Do some physical activity

 Cycling